websavers/centos2alma_openvz/README.md

 `Failed to get VM config: The virtual machine could not be found.
 The virtual machine is not registered in the virtual machine directory on this server.
 Contact your Virtuozzo administrator for assistance.`

 This means the container does not use a newer UUID CTID *and* the NAME of the container does not match the CTID.
-When both the UUID (as prlctl sees it) and NAME do not match up with the CTID you've provided, vzlist continues to work, but prlctl does not.
-This can mess with almaconvert8.
-To fix it, be sure to have the CTID value saved and run this (or replace $CTID with the CTID):
+When at least one of either the UUID (longer CTIDs) or the NAME (shorter CTIDs, often resulting from a conversion from OpenVZ 6) do not match up with the CTID you've provided, prlctl fails to work on the container, which makes almaconvert8 fail since it relies upon it.
+To fix it run this (setting $CTID to the CTID):

 `vzctl set $CTID --name=$CTID --save`